 Parole hearings are open to the public.
 Family, friends, attorneys, media and other members of the public may observe the proceedings but may not participate.

 You will find a list of upcoming hearings/interviews/reviews on the home page of our website.
-These "events" are held remotely, so use the dial in information provided to join via conference call or click on the Google Hangout icon to join via video.
-You no longer need to submit a request to join any of these events.
+These "events" are held remotely, so use the dial in information provided to join via conference call or click on the Zoom meeting link to join via video.